 346 Caledonian Road

-This is Community cafe we are running for all the profits and proceeds to go towards supporting the Highway House and the homeless women we now shelter separately from the male residents in the Highway of Holiness church premises.
+This is Community cafe we are running for all the profits and proceeds to go towards supporting the Highway House and the homeless women we now shelter separately from the male residents.

 It will also create volunteering and training opportunities for our residents, another creative way to build their confidence and eventual job opportunities for them too.
 We are very excited about this new venture!
 Pop by when you can, we would love to meet you!